"No need to say that we have bad planes." Pilot assessed the reduction in the range of the MC-21

-Previously, it was assumed that the aircraft would fly 5 thousand km, now — a quarter less
+Previously, it was assumed that the liner would fly 5 thousand km, now it is a quarter less

-United Aircraft Corporation (UAC, part of Rostec Group) changed the range of the newest MC-21 civil aircraft — from 5100 kilometers to 3830 kilometers.
-Military pilot and retired Major General Vladimir Popov called not to consider such a measure a verdict for the aircraft.
+The United Aircraft Corporation (UAC, part of the Rostec Group) has changed the range of the newest MC-21 civil aircraft — from 5100 kilometers to 3830 kilometers.
+Military pilot and retired Major General Vladimir Popov called for not considering such a measure a death sentence for the liner.

-He explained that UAC determined the guaranteed distance that this aircraft can cover.
-It is no coincidence that it is less than those indicators that the designers previously laid down in the future aircraft.
+He explained that UAC has determined the guaranteed distance that this aircraft can cover.
+It is no coincidence that it is less than those indicators that the designers had previously laid down in the future liner.

-If you load the aircraft with passengers and cargo, conditionally speaking, within 30-50%, take the maximum amount of fuel, then the aircraft will be able to quite reach up to 5 thousand kilometers.
+If you load the aircraft with passengers and cargo, say, within 30-50%, take the maximum amount of fuel, then the aircraft will be able to reach up to 5 thousand kilometers.

 Vladimir Popov, military pilot and retired Major General

 Popov emphasized that this does not mean that domestic developments are worse.
 Developers, on the contrary, place increased requirements on systems and components.
-This is the difference in approaches between Western and our designers.
+This is the difference between the approaches of Western and our designers.

 Vladimir Popov, military pilot

-Let us remind you that at the end of October, the second experimental MC-21-310 aircraft in a import-substituted version took to the sky, but without replacing five important systems.
-Employees of the Irkutsk Aviation Plant worked around the clock to get the second test aircraft into the sky as quickly as possible.
+Let us remind you that at the end of October, the second experienced MC-21-310 aircraft in a import-substituted version took to the sky, but without replacing five important systems.
+Employees of the Irkutsk Aviation Plant worked around the clock to get the second test aircraft into the sky as soon as possible.

 Earlier www1.ru reported that the toilet of a strategic bomber was shown in the photo for the first time.